valeriocelletti/Lightstreamer-example-ChatTile-adapter-java/README.md

 <!-- END DESCRIPTION lightstreamer-example-chattile-adapter-java -->

 ## Install
-If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.
+If you want to install a version of this demo in your local Lightstreamer Server, follow these steps:
 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
-* Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-ChatTile-adapter-java/releases), unzip it and copy the just unzipped `ChatTile` folder into the `adapters` folder of your Lightstreamer Server installation.
+* Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-ChatTile-adapter-java/releases), unzip it, and copy the just unzipped `ChatTile` folder into the `adapters` folder of your Lightstreamer Server installation.
 * Get the `ua-parser-1.2.2.jar` file from [ua_parser Java Library](https://github.com/tobie/ua-parser/tree/master/java) and copy it into the `adapters/ChatTile/lib` folder.
 * Get the `snakeyaml-1.11.jar` files from [SnakeYAML](https://code.google.com/p/snakeyaml/) and copy it into the `adapters/ChatTile/lib` folder.
 * [Optional] Supply a specific "LS_ChatTileDemo_Logger" and "LS_demos_Logger" category in logback configuration `Lightstreamer/conf/lightstreamer_log_conf.xml`.